 Citrus aurantium 'Bouquet de Fleurs.'
 If you’ve ever walked along the narrow streets of Seville and admired the shiny green shrubs covered with small orange fruit, you know the allure of the sour orange.
 The most ornamental of all the sour oranges, ‘Bouquet de Fleurs’ has rounded, glossy leaves and waxy white flowers that are used in the manufacture of neroli oil, a component of classic perfumes.
 The peel flavors liqueurs such as Grand Marnier and Cointreau, and the high-pectin fruit is the basis for classic marmalade.
 Perfect for pot culture, sour oranges become 6’ x 6’ shrubs that will flower in spring and fall.
 Fruit dangles on the shrub throughout the year.
-As of December 2016, trees are about 2' tall and bushy, a few small fruit.
+As of May 2017, trees are about 2' tall and bushy, a few small fruit and/or flowers.
 Grown on dwarfing rootstock in 5 gal containers.
 Shipped in 3' x 1' x 1' braced boxes.